Geotechnical Engineering, Computational Mechanics, Predictive Analytics

 Geotechnical engineering, geotechnical centrifuge modeling, frozen soil behavior, computer modeling of particulate materials, soil-structure interaction and integral abutment bridge design.

 Predictive analytics for higher education administration and enrollment management.

-John Ting is Senior Adviser to the Provost.
-He had been previously been Dean of Engineering (2003-12), Department Head of Civil and Environmental Engineering (1999-03) and Professor of Civil & Environmental Engineering at UMass Lowell.
-Before coming to Lowell in 1990, he was a tenured associate professor at the University of Toronto and postdoctoral research fellow and lecturer at the California Institute of Technology.
+John Ting is a Professor of Civil Engineering and previously a tenured associate professor at the University of Toronto, Canada and postdoctoral research fellow and lecturer at California Institute of Technology, USA.

 Between 1999 and 2017, he served continuously in senior administration at the University of Massachusetts Lowell as Chair of the Department of Civil and Environmental Engineering, Dean of Engineering, Vice-Provost for Enrollment and Senior Advisor to the Provost.

 Ting has been involved in teaching, research and software development in civil engineering in the areas of geotechnical engineering, geotechnical centrifuge modeling, frozen soil behavior, computer modeling of particulate materials using discrete element modeling, soil-structure interaction and integral abutment bridge design.

 He has published widely and has helped obtain and directly participated in over $2.8 million in externally funded research in geotechnical engineering and incorporating Service-Learning in engineering education.
 He has taught more than 20 different undergraduate and graduate courses in civil engineering and computer programming at Caltech, University of Toronto and UMass Lowell.